shapely/shapely/governance.md

 Contributors work on behalf of and are responsible to the larger Project Community and we strive to keep the barrier between Contributors and Users as low as possible.

+Shapely relies on the [GEOS project](https://libgeos.org) and expresses, in Python, much of the GEOS API.
+The sets of contributors for these projects overlap, but they are organized separately and have different forms of governance.

 # Governance